 Afterland has haunted me.
 I keep returning to read these poems aloud, hearing in them a language at once atavistic, contemporary, and profoundly spiritual.
 Mai Der Vang confronts the Secret War in Laos, the flight of the Hmong people, and their survival as refugees.
 That a poet could absorb and transform these experiences in a single generation—incising the page with the personal and collective utterances of both the living and the dead, in luminous imagery and a surprising diction that turns both cathedral and widow into verbs, offering both land and body as swidden (slashed and burned)—is nothing short of astonishing.
 Here is deep attention, prismatic intelligence, and fearless truth.

-Vang’s poems have appeared in Ninth Letter, The Journal, The Cincinnati Review, The Missouri Review Online, Radar, Asian American Literary Review, The Collagist, and elsewhere.
-Her essays have been published in the New York Times, the Washington Post, and the San Francisco Chronicle, among others.
-As an editorial member of the Hmong American Writers’ Circle, she is coeditor of How Do I Begin: A Hmong American Literary Anthology (Heydey, 2011).
+Vang’s poems have appeared in Poetry, Tin House, the American Poetry Review, the Rumpus, and elsewhere.
+Her essays have been published in the New York Times, the Washington Post, and espnW, among others.
+She co-edited, with the Hmong American Writers’ Circle, How Do I Begin: A Hmong American Literary Anthology (Heyday, 2011).